rockfireredmoon/getdown-maven-plugin/README.md

 	</plugin>
 ```

-The run the package phase :-
+Then run the package phase :-

 ```
 mvn package